MateuszOrski/Pizza_detector/README.md

 # Pizza_detector

-Import gradio as gr for program to work.
+Install gradio for program to work.
 You will be provided with link on python terminal which when clicked will open program in your browser.